laniyadapo/housepricingportfolio/README.md

    Model | Score
    ------------ | -------------
-   LassoRegressor | MAE: ~17837
+   LassoRegressor | MAE: ~19492
-   RandomForestRegressor | MAE: ~15713
+   RandomForestRegressor | MAE: ~15593
-   GradientBoostingRegressor | MAE: ~15310
+   GradientBoostingRegressor | MAE: ~14474
-   RidgeRegressor | MAE: ~ 17836
+   RidgeRegressor | MAE: ~ 20345

    - The next step is to improve the MAE values.

-6. Hypothesize solutions
+### MODEL DEVELOPMENT
 - Considering the baseline model predictions are based on data provided without extensive feature generation or model tuning we will perform some feature engineering and cross validation to improve the scores before selecting the best model.

-     The SalePrice prediction expected output is a continuous value hence we will use from the suite of regression supervised learning algorithms.
-   - A suite of regression supervised learning algorithms are selected to improve the MAE metric with the training data.
-     - Ridge and Lasso Regression - powerful techniques for creating parsmonious models in the presence of a 'large' number of features.
-     - Random Forest Regressor - improves the accuracy by reducing overfitting problem and the variance in decision trees.
-     - GradientBoostingRegressor - typically produces best predictions because it can optimize on different loss functions and provides several hyperparameter tuning options that make the function fit very flexible.

-### MODEL DEVELOPMENT
 1. Feature Engineering on Training data
    - Log-Tranform target variable (SalePrice) to fix skewness observed in data in section 2.4.6.1
    - Convert datatypes for the following features with integer but actually string in nature from data description.
-     - OverallQual
+     - MSSubClass
    - Convert some of the categorical values to numeric based on data description.
-     - Neighborhood, ExterQual, BsmtQual, FireplaceQu, GarageCond, GarageQual, BsmtFinType1, HeatingQC, KitchenQual, GarageFinish, BsmtExposure
+     - Neighborhood, ExterQual, ExternalCond, BsmtQual, FireplaceQu, GarageCond, GarageQual, BsmtCond, BsmtFinType1, BsmtFinType2, HeatingQC, KitchenQual, GarageFinish, BsmtExposure, CentralAir, PavedDrive, PoolQC.
-   - Create new feature "HouseAge" using the YearBuilt feature.
+   - Create new feature "HouseAge" using the YearBuilt and YearRemodAdd features.
-   - Normalize all numeric feature in preparation for modeling
+   - Normalize all numeric feature in preparation for modeling.
-   - Encode all categorical features
+   - Encode all categorical features using dummy variable coding technique.
    - Split transformed data into train and test data for use during model creation and evaluation process.
-2. Create models
-   - All models are created in this section
-   - Hypertuning of models were done using the GridSearch method.
+2. Hypertuning of models were done using the GridSearch method.
 3. Evaluate Models
    - Each model was evaluated with cross validation technique using optimal parameters derived.